AsiehH/ML-end-to-end-AWS/README.md

 The dataset is *Student exam performance* from [Kaggles](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams?datasetId=74977) and the prediction type is regression.

+This repo was cloned from my repo [ML-end-to-end-azure](https://github.com/AsiehH/ML-end-to-end-azure) and only the deployment part was changed from Microsoft Azure to AWS.

 ## Run locally
 - From the project directory run: